 Here are few drivers which may be relevant for you:

 - Alignment with Digital Cloud transformation and adoption strategy

 - Ease of use and maintainability

-- Reduced TCO (licensing costs) as compared to on-premise solutions
+- Reduced TCO (licensing costs) as compared to on-premises solutions

 - Ability to handle hybrid/co-existence scenarios